TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 ### Proxy to Internal APIs {#proxy-to-internal-apis}

-The proxy object’s target_internal field references other API resources.
-This field shares the same properties as those described for rewrite_to_internal, ensuring consistent configuration.
+The proxy object’s `target_internal` field references other API resources.
+This field shares the same properties as those described for `rewrite_to_internal`, ensuring consistent configuration.